dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 ### Discuss

-1. Now that you've produced a hypertext story, it's time to leave feedback for your classmates.
-Review three of your classmates' work and write a response that includes the following:
-  - What did you notice?
-  - Where elements of dramatic plot evident?
-  - Was the story about a positive future?
-How do you know?
-  - What themes emerged in the story?
-  - Who do you think the audience is?
-2. Document Opportunities
-  - After receiving feedback on your project, write any opportunities that were discovered via conversation.

 ## Citation
 **Adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
 Accessed on October 10, 2016. http://byanymedia.org/works/mapp/activity-1?path=activities